Home

 Anger Example

 Take for example the emotion of anger.
-When we experience and recognize anger in ourselves, it can serve the important use of pointing out to us that we, or someone we know of, has suffered something unfairly.
+When we experience and recognize anger in ourselves, it can serve the important use of pointing out to us that we, or someone we know of, have suffered something we judge to be unfair.
 Knowing this, and reflecting on the situation, can provide us with the motivation and energy we need to right the injustice.

 However, many of us may push our anger, or any other emotional reaction, back down inside of ourselves.
 Others may have found a way of distracting themselves from even thinking or becoming consciously aware of the feeling they are experiencing.